liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/02-manipulating-the-dom-with-aui.markdown

   *Generate Sample Messages* button was first clicked.

-AlloyUI makes it easy to implement a *Generate Sample Messages* button that fulfils these requirements.
+AlloyUI makes it easy to implement a *Generate Sample Messages* button that fulfills these requirements.
 In fact, you already used the required AUI modules in the previous section: node and event.
 In the last section, you learned how to use `A.one(...)` to retrieve specific nodes.
 You also learned how to use `[node].on(...)` to create event listeners.
 In this section, you'll learn how to